Just around the corner

 The two works Reliefs and Drag & Drop are presented in an entirely new format.
 Originally on display at separate locations, they are blended into one big installation at Kunsthaus Baselland.
 In a room cluttered with real objects reminiscent of virtual, artificial trees made of cardboard, there is a garden shed tucked away in the most remote corner, one side tilted below floor level.
 On closer inspection, the light flickering within turns out to be the video Reliefs.
 The garden shed, originally a categorized, prefabricated model, is subjected to a drag-and-drop procedure by collectif_fact.
 This technique, which is applied in digital media, removes something from its original context and inserts it elsewhere.
 In analogy to this technique, the components were not assembled according to plan here; much rather, mistakes were made quite deliberately.
 This exercise resulted in a shack that has partly sunk into the wall and the ground.
 The viewers’ imagination begins to falter, and this teetering is compounded by the cold, deserted, and comatose mood prevailing in the video.
 Reliefs combines the formal and stylistic repertoire found in the works of collectif_fact: Scenarios marked by shades of gray, dappled with urban elements such as vehicles and components appearing in relief, colorful and illuminated advertising signs, light sources that shine on nothing but emptiness; abrupt switches to another spatial level; no story is told, there is neither the past nor the future; even the present skips from one spatial fragment or snippet of content to the next, with no transitions in between.

+The installation XIT (2006/07) features what appears to be a door partly built into, and hidden by, the wall as well as a fragment of an ‘emergency exit’ sign.
+It pursues the same artistic strategy as Drag & Drop.
+XIT, placed next to the stairwell, casts an ironic glance at the function fulfilled by the original sign.
+The implied emergency exit literally ends at the wall.
 Another video — On Stage (2007) — picks up the topic of political demonstrations.
 Standardized figures that look like toys and crop up repeatedly like visual markers march in the same direction, with great equanimity, and without generating any noise or displaying any emotions.
 On the banners sported by these figures demands are made such as “No person is illegal” or “Viande meurtre”, and these slogans connect the virtual scenario to reality.
 References to works created by fellow artists tout art as a forum conducive to political statements: One banner which reads “On est tous coupable” has the signature of artist Ben Vautier; “I am Desparate” is a direct allusion to Gillian Wearing’s “Signs that say what you want to say and not signs that say what someone else wants you to say”.
 The calmness and serenity exuded by this video stand in stark contrast to noisy real-life demonstrations.
 Considering that demonstrations are largely neglected in media coverage and often associated only with traffic jams, this video may also be construed as a form of criticism leveled at the media.
 The only disruption caused by this eerily quiet protest march is the sudden interruption of the video, as if a camera had been knocked over.
 This is where the scenario takes an unexpected turn, and a sense of danger, present only subliminally, briefly comes to the fore.

 “The digital age is dominated by numbers; everything is replaceable and interchangeable.
 Images replace objects, what is perceived is the substitute for what is concrete, and media coverage has supplanted real life.
 Viewed from a distance, collectif_fact conjure up an all-pervasive sense of inevitability.
 They make us yearn to break free from a system that relies on a voluntary surrender of freedom and the humiliating realization that we are all just ants soldiering on no matter what.”